I-News-Pipeline-HTW-Berlin/uima-pipeline/README.md

 UIMA pipeline for I-News-Pipeline project.
 Based on DKPro Core, written in Scala

 ## Pipeline versions
 At the moment we have two different branches.
-On the `master` we have the version that is currently running on the server.
+On the `master` we have the version that is currently running on the news server.
 On branch `spark` we have a version running with ApacheSpark that also contains two pipeline engines called NamedEntityRecognizer and NamedEntityMapper.
 The second is a working version, but as the NamedEntity components require a lot more time to process we didn't use it until now (TODO update!).

 ## Pipeline results